 When Does Training Start?

-We train or race from November 11, 2017 through March 24, 2018 on Saturdays and Sundays at the Sipapu Ski Resort.
+We train or race from mid November through late March on Saturdays and Sundays at the Sipapu Ski Resort.
 Sipapu offers a great variety of terrain and the flexibility to set up training courses in different areas of the mountain.

 How Much Does It Cost?

-Depending on the program tuition ranges from $600 for first year junior racers to $1,150 for our Competitive Program.
+Depending on the program tuition ranges from $750 for first year junior racers to $1,350 for our Competitive Program.
 Please ask us about Financial Aid.
-We have a generous amount of funding for available.
+We have a generous amount of funding available.
 Learn more >

 What Does The Program Include?

 The program includes alpine ski race training on all scheduled training days from 9am–3pm.
 Depending on ability you will train basic to competitive ski racing skills & techniques.
 Coaching is provided at all team participating races.
-Your membership includes the ability to purchase a discounted season pass for the Sipapu ski area.
+Your membership includes the ability to purchase a discounted season passes at training venues.
 Learn more >

 How Do I Register?